vruusmann/openscoring.io/_posts/2021-08-04-benchmarking_sklearn_jpmml_evaluator.md

 ### Dataset

-The "audit" dataset is loaded from a CSV document into a `pandas.DataFrame`.
+The "audit" dataset is loaded from a CSV document into a `pandas.DataFrame` object.
 Automatic data type detection and conversion results in two continuous integer features, one continuous float feature, and five categorical string features.
 The cardinality of string features is low, ranging from 2 to 16 category levels.